 Highlight recent changes

-You can download the system images here, and then flash (install) them to your device.
+You can download the newest available system images here, and then flash (install) them to your device.
 The following section contains the instructions from Google on how to flash a system image.
 For information on specific devices, see here if you need more help.

 To flash a system image: